deric/DaVinciResolve-API-Docs/docs/index.md

 * x = Project:GetSetting('timelineFrameRate') and Project:SetSetting('timelineFrameRate', x)

-.The following Clip properties have specifically enumerated values: superScale:: The property value is an enumerated integer between 1 and 3 with these meanings: 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
+The following Clip properties have specifically enumerated values: superScale:: The property value is an enumerated integer between 1 and 3 with these meanings: 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
 Affects:
 * x = MediaPoolItem:GetClipProperty('Super Scale') and MediaPoolItem:SetClipProperty('Super Scale', x)